dustindortch/terraform-tfe-project/README.md

 Additional efforts can be aided by adding variables to the workspace for authentication to the provider endpoints.
 This should be performed in parallel to this effort through dependency injection.

+To prevent the destruction of resources, all resources have `prevent_destroy` set to `true` by default.
+This can be overridden by setting the `prevent_destroy` variable to `false`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements